Wonda VR Spaces comes with a set of 3D Rooms to host your VR sessions.

 - Regenerate the Floor Plan to match the room new position

-Note that if you can also add interactive 3D objects in your 3D Room (beta feature).
-More information here.
+NB: You can add interactive 3D objects directly in Wonda VR Spaces: More information here.

 Step 3/3: Import your 3D room From Spoke to Spaces